haddocking/haddocking.github.io/education/HADDOCK3/HADDOCK3-antibody-antigen-bioexcel2024/index.md

 </a>

 *__Note__* that, in contrast to HADDOCK2.X, we have much more flexibility in defining our workflow.
-As an example, we could use this flexibility by introducing a clustering step after the initial rigid-body docking stage, select a given number of models per cluster and refine all of those.
+As an example, we could use this flexibility by introducing a clustering step after the initial rigid-body docking stage, selecting a given number of models per cluster and refining all of those.
 For an example of this strategy see the BONUS 3 section about ensemble docking.

 <hr>